50+ STEM Water Science Experiments and STEM Projects for Kids in Elementary – play, educate and grow with nature’s favourite drink

 Build a Leak Proof Bag that is filled with water and pierced through with tons of pencils?
 Sounds impossible, but it’s not if you know the science!

-OCEAN WATER PROJECTS FOR KIDS
+ENVIRONMENTAL WATER PROJECTS FOR KIDS

 The Water Desalinization Project is a interesting activity that explores how to remove the salt from salt water making it safe to drink.